NTLSupport/tac/docs/intro.md

 # Let's Get Started!

-This website was created to provide technical documentation for System TAC
+This section was created to provide technical documentation for Level 1 TAC

 Let's get started by **looking at some features**.